eurise-network/technical-reference/quality/software-checklist.md

 - [ ] Are there deployment instruction?
 - [ ] Is there a comprehensive and fully documented example configuration?
 - [ ] Is a startup script provided?
-- [ ] Are there troblushooting guides?
+- [ ] Are there troubleshooting guides?